1 What is an HMO?

 2 How much does a licence cost?

-The fee for a Mandatory HMO Licence depends on the number of bedrooms.
-In 2022/23 and 2023/24 the fee is £1,300 for a 5 bedroom HMO plus £160 for each additional bedroom.
+If the property requires a Mandatory HMO Licence, the fee depends on the number of bedrooms.
+The fee is £1,387 for a 5-bedroom HMO plus £170 for each additional bedroom.

-For an Additional HMO or Selective Licence the fee is £560
+For an Additional HMO Licence the fee is £597.50.

-There is a discount of £80 if you are a member of an accredited landlord body such as the NLA, RLA or LLAS or a discount of £50 if you have signed up to the landlord rental charter as part of the application process.
+There is a discount of £80 if you are a member of an accredited landlord body such as the National and Residential Landlords' Associations or London Landlord Accreditation Scheme, or a discount of £50 if you have signed up to the landlord rental charter as part of the application process.
+Only one discount is applied per licence.

-Payment must be made online when you make your application
+Payment must be made online when you make your application.

 We do not accept cheques or cash payments.